This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Add the liquid ingredients to the bread pan first: water, whole eggs, egg yolk (reserve the white in a small dish for later), honey, and olive oil.
+- Add the liquid ingredients to the bread pan first: water, eggs, honey, and olive oil.
+There is no need to beat the eggs ahead of time.

 - Add the flour on top, covering the liquid completely.